In India Alternative Investment Funds (AIFs) are a relatively new concept and they have been de...

 On the other hand, venture capitalist sport folio managers who invest the amount collected from investors in prospective investee companies.
 As the investment amount is very large they are very cautious while making these decisions and analyze all the available statistics to make an informed decision.

 Recommended Article: Difference between Angel Investors and Venture Capital.

 When other investors are unwilling to take risk of investments in startups, Angel Investors take initiative and make investments in businesses in their early stages through providing seed funding.

 On the other hand Venture capitalist very rarely invests in such organizations until they have compelling promise and growth potential.
-They invest mainly in organizations which are in growth or other forward stages.
-Before making any investment decisions, they always look for business’s track record.
+They invest mainly in organizations that are in growth or other forward stages.
+Before making any investment decisions, they always look for the business’s track record.

 As the angel investors provide seed funding to startups in their formative years, the amount of investment is not too high.
 As the startup entrepreneurs face a high level of pressure to establish themselves and also have obligations towards their investors, a large sum of investment is not what they are looking for.
 Overfunding will lead to overvaluation of the budding business which might not have positive effects on it down the line.